RavenHursT/di-code-challenge/README.md

 # React/Redux/Redux-Thunk/Reactstrap/Node/Koa2 Code Challenge Example App

 This is a good reference app for people to get an idea on how to wire together a comprehensive app that utilizes the technologies in the title.
-Was put together by Matthew Marcus as a "code challenge" durring an interview process.
+Was put together by Matthew Marcus as a "code challenge" during an interview process.

-It's just a "navigator" app for a design/photography portfolio community called [https://www.behance.net/](Behest).
-It uses Behest's APIs to pull data for searching and navigating through users' profiles and projects.
+It's just a "navigator" app for a design/photography portfolio community called [Behance](https://www.behance.net).
+It uses Behance's APIs to pull data for searching and navigating through users' profiles and projects.

 ## Installation
 ```bash